Melbourne and Hobson's Bay Railway Company 2-4-0WT (1854): Melbourne and Suburban Railway Company (M&SR) 1858–1862

 With the extension of the M&SR's line to Hawthorn in 1861, a further 2 locomotives were ordered, they arrived on the ship 'Water Nymph' on 20 May 1861.
 The first entered service in October 1861 named Kew (B/n 1377).
 The other one, builders number 1378, could not be paid for and was sold (along with the spare parts) to Cornish & Bruce, contractors for the Bendigo line.

 The company was facing financial trouble and was sold at auction on 31 March 1862 to the Melbourne Railway Company.

 St Kilda and Brighton Railway Company (SK&BR) 1861–1865

 On 1 February 1861, the St Kilda and Brighton Railway Company hired two engines, Melbourne and Yarra, from the Melbourne and Hobson's Bay Railway Company, before purchasing them on the 1 February 1862.
-Working of the SK&BR was later taken over by the Melbourne Railway Company with the stock of the two companies pooled and these two engines passed into the laters control on 1 May 1862 but not into their ownership.
+Working of the SK&BR was later taken over by the Melbourne Railway Company with the stock of the two companies pooled and these two engines passed into the latters control on 1 May 1862 but not into their ownership.
 The SK&BR was eventually purchased by the Melbourne and Hobson's Bay United Railway Company on 1 September 1865, and these two locomotives rejoined the rest of the class.